Stuart Binny announces retirement from first class and International cricket | Sports-Games

 Stuart Binny announces retirement from first class and International cricket

-He had bettered the record of his compatriot Anil Kumble, who had also taken a six-wicket haul against the West Indies in 1993 but had conceded 12 runs.A handy all-rounder, with experience of 95 first class matches, iconic skipper Mahendra Singh Dhoni tried him out in a few Tests with reasonable success.In his debut Test against England in July 2014, he scored 78 in his second innings and that remained his only fifty in his six Tests.
+He had bettered the record of his compatriot Anil Kumble, who had also taken a six-wicket haul against the West Indies in 1993 but had conceded 12 runs.BCCI president Sourav Ganguly and secretary Jay Shah congratulated Binny on his career in competitive cricket and wished him luck for his future endeavours.I would like to wish Stuart Binny all the very best for his future endeavors.

 - Country: